 If you’ve a good eye for detail, you’ll have no trouble spotting the TCM-style designs, with the five elements evident of wood, fire, earth, metal and water inside the sleek and luxurious space.

-The menu features a large selection of Asian Fusion dishes, many of which are an elevation of local favourites, close to the hearts of many Singaporeans, but with a clever twist created by head chef Ezekiel Tan and team.
+The menu at Synthesis Bar features a large selection of Asian Fusion dishes, many of which are an elevation of local favourites, close to the hearts of many Singaporeans, but with a clever twist created by head chef Ezekiel Tan and team.

 From shared platters, to mains such as pastas, and starters and desserts…there’s plenty for every type of diner to enjoy.
 Plus, many dishes can be made to be gluten-free, vegan-friendly and vegetarian.